In this article, you’ll learn exactly how to sign a contract online—without any hassle.

 - And 35+ more!

-Signaturely makes it easy to create and send documents, in order to get signatures via email from anyone you need.
+Signaturely makes it easy to create and send documents to get signatures via email from anyone you need.

 Since Signaturely integrates with Google Drive, One Drive, Dropbox, and Box, you can easily migrate your documents to Signaturely.
 Then all you have to do is determine where you’ll need your signatures and send them in-app!

-Once your signers receive the contract in their inbox, Signaturely will take care of them and guide them step-by-step, just as you would do if you were meeting the signers in person.
+Once your signers receive the contract in their inbox, Signaturely will take care of them and guide them step-by-step, just as you would if you were meeting them in person.

 Anybody can sign from anywhere—via their computer or even their phone.
-As they get signed, Signaturely will keep you informed of the process, which will allow you to send reminders to people who haven’t signed and alert you at the beginning of each step.
+As they get signed, Signaturely will keep you informed of the process, allowing you to send reminders to people who haven’t signed and alert you at the beginning of each step.
 So you always stay informed.